 Biopsy: A small piece of the larynx is removed to be examined under the microscope.

 Magnetic resonance imaging (MRI): In this test, clear images of various parts of the body are obtained using radio waves, a large magnet, and a computer.
-MRI scan is recommended when CT scan is not able to provide all the necessary information about the larynx cancer.
+An MRI scan is recommended when a CT scan is not able to provide all the necessary information about larynx cancer.

 PET scan: In this method, a very small dose of a radioactive chemical is injected into a vein, which is absorbed by the organs and tissues.
 A scanner produces three-dimensional images from the energy released by the radioactive substance.
-This scan is recommended to get a detailed information about the cancer.
+This scan is recommended to get detailed cancer information.

 Barium swallow: This test is recommended to examine irregularities in different regions of the throat.